Safety & Security

-Currently, each residence hall and apartment is equipped with a number of fire safety features including fire extinguishers, emergency lighting and emergency exit signs.
+Currently, each residence hall and apartment is equipped with a number of fire safety features including fire extinguishers, emergency lighting, and emergency exit signs.
 In addition, all of the residence halls and apartments are equipped with a fire suppression sprinkler system.
 Housing and Residence Life also conduct monthly fire drills in accordance with University Police.
-For the safety of all the residents, candles, halogen lamps and exposed heating elements are not permitted in any residence hall environment.
-To learn more about fire safety go to: Fire Safety.
+For the safety of all the residents, candles, halogen lamps, and exposed heating elements are not permitted in any residence hall environment.

 Our greatest ally in providing a safe and secure residence hall environment is our students.
 So it is important that each student takes the initiative to assist the residence life staff in creating a safe and secure hall for all the residents.
 Please keep the following tips in mind:

-- Do no allow strangers to enter the residence hall with you.
+- Do not allow strangers to enter the residence hall with you.
 (No "piggybacking")